Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Key Questions
 * How am I going to launch this product (bank partners?
 MTL?
 Lending Licenses?
 BaaS/Issuing partner)?
-* Have you raised enough capital to solve counterparty risk for the companies you will partner with?
+* Have you raised enough capital to solve counter-party risk for the companies you will partner with?
 * Which vendors am I going to use?
 Which banking partner?
 * What will initial and scale unit economics look like?
 What pricing do I need to break-even as a result?
 What pieces of unit economics can you fix later, what ones can you not?
 * What does my regulatory roadmap look like?
-What can I do as an agent or licensee of another’s authorisation to begin with, and what must I do myself?
+What can I do as an agent or licensee of another’s authorization to begin with, and what must I do myself?